percona/pxb-docs/docs/restore-individual-tables.md

 3. Copy all the table files (export_test.ibd, export_test.cfp, and export_test.cfg) from the source directory to the matching destination schema directory inside the server data directory.

-4. Run this SQL command to attach the moved tablespace to the destination table, finishing the data move:
+4. Run this SQL command to attach the restored tablespace to the destination table, finishing the data restore:

     ```{.bash data-prompt="mysql>"}
     mysql> ALTER TABLE test.export_test IMPORT TABLESPACE;
     ```

-After these steps are finished successfully, your table move is complete and the data is ready to use.
+After these steps are finished successfully, your table restore is complete and the data is ready to use.
 You can run a `SELECT` query on the newly imported table to check that the imported data is correct.

 [--export]: xtrabackup-option-reference.md#export